-Using email for business prospects is an excellent tool because it is fast, reliable, free, and you can get access to it pretty much anywhere.
+Using email for business prospects is an excellent tool because it’s fast, reliable, free, and you can get access to it pretty much anywhere.

 By sending emails about what your company can offer, it helps your prospect see just how excellent your service or product is.

-Video emailing is a very creative way to send out to prospects as well.
-The video does not need to be very long, just a short 1-2 video.
+Video emailing is a very creative way to send out to prospects, as well.
+The video doesn’t need to be very long.
 It gives the candidate a face to put to the name and makes it a little more personal.

 Every business owner should know what Linkedin is.
 Linkedin is a monster platform for business professionals and owners.

 The platform works well to find new hires and business connections.
 For prospecting, Linkedin can quicken, smooth, and make all sales prospecting profitable for your business.

 Here are some great tips for using Linkedin to prospect small business owners.